broadinstitute/warp/website/docs/Pipelines/Imputation_Pipeline/README.md

 ### Imputation reference panel

 The reference panel files required for the Imputation workflow will soon be hosted in a public Google Bucket.
-See the example JSON for the current reference panel files.
+See the [example input configuration](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/arrays/imputation/example_inputs.json) for the current reference panel files.

 ## Workflow tasks and tools